 Please take only your named allocated seat for the ceremony.

 You may remove your face covering to eat or drink in our indoor designated seating spaces only.
 If you go to the toilet or move around the venue, face-coverings must be worn.

-It is recommended that you continue to wear a face-covering in outdoor spaces, especially when encountering others from outside of your household bubble.
+It is recommended that you continue to wear face-covering in outdoor spaces, especially when encountering others outside your household bubble.